Boobie Clark: Regular season

+Playoffs

 After football

-Clark died of a blood clot in his lung at the age of 38 on October 25, 1988 at Memorial Hospital in Jacksonville, Florida.
+Clark died of a blood clot in his lung at the age of 38 on October 25, 1988, at Memorial Hospital in Jacksonville, Florida.

 The City of Jacksonville renamed Sherwood Forest Playground as Charles "Boobie" Clark Park and Pool in his honor.
 In 2000, the Florida Times-Union named Clark number 37 on their list of the top 100 athletes from Jacksonville.

 In 2001, he was posthumously inducted into the Bethune-Cookman University Athletic Hall of Fame.